 Mr. Gilbert is generous with his time and expertise in the preservation field and community.
 He served as Chair of Oak Park’s Historic Preservation Commission from 2002 through 2008 and served on the Plan Commission for six years.
 He is the former Chair of the Illinois Historic Sites Advisory Council, which reviews all National Register nominations for the State of Illinois.
 He is a former Board President of the Pleasant Home Foundation, a house museum designed by Prairie School architect George W. Maher.
-Since 2013, he has served on the Restoration and Advocacy Committees of the Frank Lloyd Wright Building Conservancy and volunteered for 15 years with the Frank Lloyd Wright Preservation Trust’s annual Wright Plus house walk.
+He has served on the Restoration and Advocacy Committees of the Frank Lloyd Wright Building Conservancy and volunteered for 15 years with the Frank Lloyd Wright Preservation Trust’s annual Wright Plus house walk.
 He speaks regularly to various professional organizations and at conferences on preservation topics.
 He is a regular guest lecturer at the School of the Art Institute and the Chicago Architecture Center.

 In 2009, Mr. Gilbert was named the Francis J. Plym Traveling Fellow by the School of Architecture at the University of Illinois, Urbana.
 As the Plym Fellow, he spent 18 weeks traveling in Europe studying the preservation of 20th Century Modernist architecture, how Europeans incorporate contemporary design within a historic context and the ways in which they make historic buildings more sustainable.